Thermal instability and rocky planetesimal formation in the inner regions of protoplanetary disks: Results

 \subsubsection{Dependence on $\boldsymbol{\alpha_{\rm DZ}}$ and $\boldsymbol{v_{\rm frag}}$}

 As discussed by \citet{Kato+2025}, the efficiency of thermally driven dust accumulation is controlled by the ratio of the viscosity coefficient, corresponding to $\alpha_{\rm DZ}$ in this study, to the dust fragmentation threshold velocity $v_{\rm frag}$.
-To examine how these parameters affect our simulation results independently of spontaneous dust accumulation, we introduce Model 2, in which both $\alpha_{\rm DZ}$ and $v_{\rm frag}$ are decreased by a factor of 10 from Model 1 while keeping the ratio $\alpha_{\rm DZ}/v_{\rm frag}$ unchanged (see table~\ref{table:Models}).
-The panels (a) and (b) of figure~\ref{fig:d2g_all} present the space-time plots of the midplane dust-to-gas mass ratio from Models~1 and 2, respectively.
+To examine how these parameters affect our simulation results while maintaining the condition for thermally driven dust accumulation, we introduce Model 2, in which both $\alpha_{\rm DZ}$ and $v_{\rm frag}$ are decreased by a factor of 10 from Model 1 while keeping the ratio $\alpha_{\rm DZ}/v_{\rm frag}$ unchanged (see table~\ref{table:Models}).

+Panels (a) and (b) of figure~\ref{fig:d2g_all} present the space-time plots of the midplane dust-to-gas mass ratio from Models~1 and 2, respectively.
 We find that, in Model~2, the planetesimal-forming region is wider ($\approx 0.1$--$5$~au) and the cycle period is longer ($\approx 10^5$~yr).
 This is because $\alpha_{\rm DZ}$ is smaller in Model~2 than in Model~1.
-For a given gas accretion rate, the gas surface density and midplane temperature increase as $\alpha_{\rm DZ}$ decreases.
+Because we adopt the same initial gas accretion rate in all models, decreasing $\alpha_{\rm DZ}$ increases the initial gas surface density (see equation~\eqref{eq:inig}) and raises the midplane temperature.
 Therefore, the MRI-active region expands to larger radii, leading to a larger $r_{\rm MRI,out}$ and shifting the outer edge of the planetesimal-forming region outward.

-By contrast, $r_{\rm MRI,in}$ is smaller in Model~2, because the ratio $\alpha_{\rm MRI}/\alpha_{\rm DZ}$ is higher.
-The gas viscous velocity $v_{\rm vis}$ is proportional to $\alpha$ (see equations~\ref{eq:vvis} and \ref{eq:nu}).
+By contrast, despite the higher initial gas surface density in Model~2, its $r_{\rm MRI,in}$ is comparable to or even smaller than that in Model~1.
+This is because the ratio $\alpha_{\rm MRI}/\alpha_{\rm DZ}$ is larger in Model~2.
+The gas viscous velocity $v_{\rm vis}$ is proportional to $\alpha$ (see equations~\eqref{eq:vvis} and \eqref{eq:nu}).
 Therefore, before the depletion of the gas surface density in the inner disk becomes significant, the increase in the gas accretion rate associated with MRI activation is proportional to $\alpha_{\rm MRI}/\alpha_{\rm DZ}$.
 In the inner region where the accretion rate is enhanced, the gas surface density decreases.
 The degree of this depletion increases with a larger ratio of $\alpha_{\rm MRI}/\alpha_{\rm DZ}$.
-As a result, the radius at which the gas surface density is high enough to provide the heating rate required for the temperature to reach $1000~\rm{K}$, at which the MRI becomes active, decreases, causing $r_{\rm MRI,in}$ to shift inward.
+As a result, $r_{\rm MRI,in}$ shifts inward because the gas surface density required for viscous heating to raise the temperature to the MRI activation threshold of $1000~{\rm K}$ is reached at a smaller radius.